 Reference No Development Contribution Area 1 Parking & Traffic Impact System.
 Urban Water Management Landscape Architecture (associated with public open space, streetscape and public realm) Civil Construction (relating to management of civil works).
-Method for Calculating Contributions: The development contribution for each lot within The Springs shall be calculated on the basis of Infrastructure Costs+Electricity Upgrade Costs, as follows: Infrastructure Cost: The contribution for individual lots for Infrastructure Costs shall be apportioned pro-rata based on the square meterage of each lot; Electricity Costs: The contribution for individual lots for Electricity Upgrade Costs shall be calculated pro-rata based on the anticipated demand generated by each lot (based on development potential) less the current electricity capacity and High Voltage electricity Reinforcement: The contribution for high voltage electricity reinforcement shall be apportioned to lots designated as 'Mixed Use' under The Springs Structure Plan and calculated pro-rata based on the anticipated demand generated by each lot (based on development potential) less the current electricity capacity The following areas shall be excluded from the land area calculations of both the total land area in the Development Contribution Area and the Owner's land in the Development Contribution Area: Roads designated under the Metropolitan Region Scheme as Primary Regional Roads and Other Regional Roads Existing public open space Drainage reserves Public utility sites Period of operation: Other land required for Infrastructure Works The Development Contribution Plan shall operate for a period of 5 years from the date of gazettal.
-Priority and timing: Clearing and Earthworks (Complete) Drainage Basin Retaining Walls (Complete)
+Method for calculating contributions: The development contribution for each lot within The Springs shall be calculated on the basis of Infrastructure Costs+Electricity Upgrade Costs, as follows: Infrastructure Cost: The contribution for individual lots for Infrastructure Costs shall be apportioned pro-rata based on the square meterage of each lot; Electricity Costs: The contribution for individual lots for Electricity Upgrade Costs shall be calculated pro-rata based on the anticipated demand generated by each lot (based on development potential) less the current electricity capacity; and High Voltage Electricity Reinforcement: The contribution for high voltage electricity reinforcement shall be apportioned to lots designated as 'Mixed Use' under The Springs Structure Plan and calculated prorata based on the anticipated demand generated by each lot (based on development potential) less the current electricity capacity.
+The following areas shall be excluded from the land area calculations of both the total land area in the Development Contribution Area and the Owner's land in the Development Contribution Area: Roads designated under the Metropolitan Region Scheme as Primary Regional Roads and Other Regional Roads Existing public open space Drainage reserves Public utility sites Other land required for Infrastructure Works Period of operation: AMD 19 GG 14/02/2023 The period of operation of this DCP is deemed to continue and remain in operation until 7 February 2027 notwithstanding any other provision of the Scheme.
+Priority and timing: AMD 19 GG 14/02/2023 Landscaping (Complete) Review process: The Development Contribution Plan will be reviewed 5 years from the date of gazettal of the amendment to incorporate the plan, or earlier should the local government consider it appropriate having regard to the rate of development in the area and the degree of development potential still existing.
+The estimated infrastructure costs contained in the cost apportionment schedule will be reviewed at least annually to reflect changes in funding and revenue sources and indexed based on the Building Cost Index or other

-Reference No Development Contribution Area 1

-Roads (Complete)

-Drainage (Complete)

-Water Reticulation (Complete)

-Sewer Reticulation (Complete)

-Street Lighting and Power (Complete)

-Landscaping (Stage 2)

-Review process: The Development Contribution Plan will be reviewed 5 years from the date of gazettal of the amendment to incorporate the plan, or earlier should the local government consider it appropriate having regard to the rate of development in the area and the degree of development potential still existing.

-The estimated infrastructure costs contained in the cost apportionment schedule will be reviewed at least annually to reflect changes in funding and revenue sources and indexed based on the Building Cost Index or other appropriate index as approved by the qualified person undertaking the certification of costs referred to in Clause 5.2.11.3 of Local Planning Scheme No 15.
+1. Reference No Development Contribution Area 1 appropriate index as approved by the qualified person undertaking the certification of costs referred to in Clause 5.2.11.3 of Local Planning Scheme No 15.

-Approved by Resolution of the Council of the City of Belmont at the Special Meeting of Council held on the 25th day of November 2008.
+ved by Resolution of the Council of th lay of November 2008. e City of Belmont at the Special Meeting of Council held on the

-Mayor Mayor
+Mayoı , Date

-Chief Executive Officer
+Chief Executive Officer Date

 FINAL APPROVAL

-Adopted by Resolution of the Council of the City of Belmont at the Special Meeting of the Council held on 14th day of February 2011 and the seal of the Municipality was pursuant to the Resolution hereto in the presence of:
+1. of the City of Belmont at the Special Meeting of the Council I e seal of the Municipality was pursuant to the Resolution he

-fflodfry 10.10.1/Date
+Mayor Date

-Chief Executive Officer
+Chief Executive Officer Date

-1/0 · // Date 2.100010

 2. Recommended/Submitted for Final Approval by the Western Australian Planning Commission.

-Chairperson, Western Australian Planning Commission
+Chairperson, Western Australian Planning Commission Date

-Date

 3. Final Approved granted.

-It is Mitiralis tertificant Politis is in true copy of the Scheme/Amendment, final approval to which was endorsed by the Minister for Planning on 14/11/11.

-Date
+Minister for Planning Date

-Certified by CM Sanders

-Officer of the Commission Duly authorised pursuant to Section 24 of the Planning and Development Act 2005 and Regulation 22(3) of the Town Planning Regulations 1967.